-The Danish Medicines Agency has selected the indications after studying and assessing the relevant scientific studies conducted worldwide to investigate the effect of medicinal cannabis.
-The specific products comprised by the pilot programme have not necessarily been investigated.
-Nor have the possible side effects in the short and long term been identified sufficiently, which is something doctors and patients must be aware of and accept.
+The Danish Medicines Agency has selected these indications after studying and assessing the relevant scientific studies conducted worldwide to investigate the effect of medicinal cannabis.
+The actual products comprised by the pilot programme have not necessarily been investigated; nor have the possible side effects in the short and long term been sufficiently identified.
+It is important that prescribers and patients know and accept this.

-Doctors are permitted to prescribe the products of their choice, which means that basically all doctors can prescribe the pilot programme’s products to their patients.
-Neither the law nor the pilot programme’s guidelines prevent doctors from prescribing medicinal cannabis to patients with other illnesses than those mentioned in the guidelines.
+Doctors are permitted to prescribe the products of their choice, which basically means that all doctors can prescribe the products of the pilot programme to their patients.
+Neither the law nor the pilot programme’s guideline prevents doctors from prescribing medicinal cannabis to patients with other illnesses than those mentioned in the guideline.

-Doctors must always exhibit diligence and conscientiousness when they carry out their duties.
-It implies, among other things, that doctors must base their therapeutic decisions on whether or not there is scientific evidence to support the treatment and on their experience with the individual patient and his or her wishes.
+However, doctors must, as always, exhibit diligence and conscientiousness in the performance of their duties.
+It implies, among other things, that doctors must base their therapeutic decisions on the extent to which there is scientific evidence for the treatment and on their experience with the individual patient and that patient’s requests.

-The Danish Medicines Agency clearly recommends not to treat children and young people under the age of 18 with medicinal cannabis.
-One of the reasons is that we lack knowledge about the long-term effects, including how medicinal cannabis affects the brain.
+The Danish Medicines Agency strongly recommends not to treat children and young people under the age of 18 with medicinal cannabis.
+This is because there is limited evidence of long-term effects, including how medicinal cannabis affects the brain.

-Talk to your doctor to find the treatment that is best for you.
+Talk to your doctor to find the treatment most suitable for you.